-The Project Selection Protocol is triggered when the total incentive value of a subprogram's eligible projects is greater than the amount of funding available for that subprogram.
-In the case of Residential Solar (Small and Large) sub-programs, the Project Selection Protocol is triggered based on the incentive values of projects in two subcategories: 1-4 unit projects and 5+ unit projects.
+The Project Selection Protocol is triggered when the total incentive value of a sub-program's eligible projects is greater than the amount of funding available for that sub-program.
+In the case of Residential Solar (Small and Large) sub-programs, the Project Selection Protocol is triggered based on the incentive values of projects in two sub-categories: one-to four-unit projects and five or more unit projects.